PySport/pysport.org/source/_posts/About-PySport.md

         frames.append(frame)

 ```
-Snippet using plain python objects
+Snippet using plain python objects.
+Side note: our loader is heavy inspired by the FC_RSTATS TRACAB cookbook.

 Lets look at some number: when we load the entire tracking file it takes about 8 seconds to load it into a objects; ready to use.
 It takes about 3 seconds to load the same file into a pandas dataframe (without any parsing done yet).
 In our case we didn't need all the frames.
 Our implementation of the TRACAB file loader also supports a *sample_rate* argument to take a sample of the file.
 Loading the same file with a sample rate 1/2 takes 4 seconds.